John Watts-Russell: Ilam homestead

 The bricks that they imported in 1858 were used for building the ground floor of their new Ilam homestead (43.52442°S 172.57703°E).
 A much larger house, it was an excellent entertainment venue; it was the largest private residence in Christchurch at the time.
 It was built in the style of an English mansion and had eight bedrooms, a conservatory, a drawing room and a dining room.
-The 10 acre of garden were laid out with extensive lawns, including a croquet lawn, with the Avon River winding through.
+The 10 acre of garden were laid out with extensive lawns, including a croquet lawn, with the Avon River / Ōtākaro winding through.

 Watts-Russell sold the homestead in 1866.
 It burned down on 22 August 1910, but was rebuilt by the then-owner, ornithologist Edgar Stead.
 The house and grounds passed to Canterbury College, now the University of Canterbury, in 1950.
 For many years, the house was the residence of the rector (now the vice-chancellor), and is these days used as the staff club for the university.